Svetlana Goundarenko

-Svetlana Goundarenko (born June 23, 1969) is a Russian judoka, professional wrestler and mixed martial artist, known by her career in Japan.
-A pioneer of female MMA, she has been considered by pundits one of its earliest top fighters.
+Svetlana Aronovna Goundarenko (born June 23, 1969) is a Russian judoka, professional wrestler and mixed martial artist, known by her career in Japan.
+A pioneer of women's mixed martial arts, she has been considered by pundits as one of its earliest top fighters.

 Judo career

-She competed at the 1989 World Judo Championships in +72kg, ending up at the fifth position.
+She competed at the 1989 World Judo Championships in +72 kg, ending up at the fifth position.
 In 1992, she won the European Championships, but her tenure in the 1992 Summer Olympics was less fortunate, losing by ouchi gari to Nathalie Lupino in quarter-finals and to Beata Maksymow by koka in the reserve match, thus ending at seventh place.
 Next year she ended third in the World Championships, but she came back by winning the Russian championship in 1994.
 1995 seemed to be a similarly successful year, as Goundarenko won the European Championships again, but was fifth in the World Championships.
 She retired in 1999, when she married, opened a pub and became a judo coach and a plus-size model.